grandivory/ffxi-gearswap/README.md

   * TP modes can be cycled with `f9`.
 Idle modes can be cycled with `f10`
   * If you want your modes to be displayed in a particular order, you can do so by specifying `TP_Mode_Order` or `Idle_Mode_Order` as variables, e.g.:
       ```TP_Mode_Order = T{'Att', 'TH', 'Crit', 'DT', 'DTTH'}```
+* Magic burst mode:
+  * If you call `gs c MB` (or `/console gs c MB` from a macro), it will turn on magic-burst mode.
+This will use a magic-burst-specific set for your NEXT SPELL ONLY if one is defined.
+No matter what you cast next, magic burst mode will be turned off after you finish casting.
 * `f12` is set to equip whatever the correct gear is for that time.
 If you are engaged, it will equip the correct TP set.
 If you are not, it will equip the correct Idle set.
 It will also turn on the lockstyle for your job
 * Mode display:
   * The current modes will display on your screen in a position and style defined by `text_settings`.
 An example `text_settings` is: